michael105/slterm/README.md

-## st-asc
+## st - slim terminal

 ##### Fork of the st terminal. (suckless.org)

-Slim patched version with performance and memory footprint related modifications, I'd like to name "Slim Terminal".
+	Slim patched version with performance and memory footprint related modifications, the "slim terminal".

 	The binary comes with 100kB, resident memory usage starts with 200kB and grows dynamically with a growing history.
 (4Bytes per Glyph)

+---

-Additions in this fork:
+##### Additions in this fork:

-   "Modeless" Scrolling.
+	Lessmode

 		Hit Ctrl+Shift+PageUp/CursorUp to enter "lessmode".
 		Afterwards in the 'lessmode' Cursor keys and PageUp/Down scroll around.
 		Ctrl+Shift+PageDown/CursorDown, 'q' or Escape leave the lessmode.

+ 		Hit Ctrl+Return to execute a command in the shell and automatically enter lessmode,
+       	if more than one screen is written by the command.

-	 Bookmarks within the history. ("Scrollmarks")
+	Scrollmarks: Bookmarks within the history.

 		set:  Ctrl+n (n=0..9)
 		goto: Mod4+n
 		in lessmode: 'n' (number without modifier)

-	      Hit Ctrl+Return to execute a command in the shell and enter lessmode, if more than one screen is written by the command.

 	Delayed allocation of the history buffer.

 		Saves up to tenths or even hundreds of MB, depending on the terminal's width and history size

+	Cursor and configurable cursorcolor for unfocused windows, cursor gets highlighted on focus in

+##### Slim resource usage:

 	UTF8 support is an optional compile switch now.

-Several patches applied.

-___

-    Stripped unicode support in favour of the 256 chars (extended) ASCII table utf8 is an optional compiletime switch now.
-        (Most programs suddenly handle German Umlauts, etc.pp out of the box, using the ASCII table / CP1250 only.
-        E.g. bash, vi, ..
-What is an interesting result. st has a quite good unicode handling, but until yet I always needed to dive into the configurations for entering chars like ä,ö,ß in unicode mode)

-        Besides, instead of having a history buffer, which needs 15 Bytes per Glyph (a Glyph is a char on the screen with text attributes and colors)
-         - now each Glyph is 4 Bytes.
-What can be nicely optimized.

-    Colors are restricted to a 256 color palette (Saving 6 Bytes per Glyph)
+  Colors restricted to a 256 color palette
+        (Saving 6 Bytes per Glyph)

 	Keep the history and terminal contents on resize events (Doesn't erase wider lines, when shrinking)
 		No scrollback "behind" the current history anymore (Bugfix)

-    A few minor optimizations.

-    Nicer cursor and configurable cursorcolor for unfocused windows.

-Further info is in [st-asc.1](src/st-asc.1.rst), [Patches](PATCHES.md) and [LOG.md](LOG.md)
 ___

-Applied Patches:
+Applied 'official' patches:

 <!-- <img align="right" src="images/vt-102-1984.jpg"> -->